 These ordinances occur on the state and local levels and vary in scope.
 Below is a list of existing benchmarking ordinances in the NEEP region as well as some additional resources.

 - NEEP's Benchmarking Policy Tracker

-- · NEEP's Benchmarking Dashboard

 - Benchmarking Toolkit

-- · Benchmarking to BPS Blog
+- · Benchmarking to BEPS Blog

 - Benchmarking Webpage

-- Building Energy Analysis Manager (BEAM) for Benchmarking and BPS management